Manipulation of individual judgments in the quantitative pairwise comparisons method: Monte Carlo experiments

 The purpose of the last experiment is to check how many elements are changed by both algorithms.

-For each of the $1000$ matrices (for which the inconsistency $\textit{CI}$ is in range ($[0.005k,\,0.005\left(k+1\right)]$, where $k=0,1,2\ldots$) we execute both algorithms and count the number of elements changed.
+For each of the $1000$ matrices (for which the inconsistency $\textit{CI}$ is in range ($[0.005k,\,0.005\left(k+1\right)]$, where $k=0,1,2\ldots$) we execute both algorithms for every inconsistency index and count the number of elements changed.
 Then we calculate the average number of modified elements $\overline{m}_{res}$ for each of the intervals.
 The results are presented below (Fig. \ref{fig:Mean-value-of_m_res}).
+Again, due to the similarity of the results, the figures presented include graphs generated based on the \emph{CI} index only.